LewisCM14/allotment/docs/docs/client_side.md

     - The ability for users to control: type, method and frequency of notifications they receive.

     !!! info "Please Note"
         This is a low priority as automated notifications are not part of the minimal viable product.
-Additional database tables will also be required to provide this functionality.
+Additional database tables will also be required for storing a users nominated preferences to provide this functionality.

 ---